WDI-201/persistent-blogger/README.md

 - Create a new file called `blogController.js` in the controller's directory.
 - Open `controllers/blogController.js` and add the following functions:
-  - `getAllBlogs`, this function should return all blogs and name of the author using populate
+  - `getAllBlogs`, this function should return all blogs and the name of the author.
+Use the populate method.
   - `createBlog`, this function should create a new blog.
   - `getBlogById`, this function returns one blog by id.
+If blog is not found, respond with a 400 and a message.
   - `updateBlogById`, this function updates a blog by id.
+If blog is not found, respond with a 400 and a message.
   - `deleteBlogById`, this function should delete one blog.
+If blog is not found, respond with a 400 and a message.
 - Remember to export these functions out so they can be used!

 16. **Create Routes:**